Brooke Kinsella: Career

 Kinsella attended the Maria Fidelis RC Convent School in Camden.
 Prompted by her mother, who wanted to encourage her to take up a hobby she enjoyed, Kinsella attended the Anna Scher Theatre School at the age of 6, and stayed there until she was 16.

 She made her television debut at the age of 7 in the BBC children's series Mud and has appeared in a variety of other TV productions, including Coming Home.
 As well as appearing in an episode of the BBC series Sunburn in 2000, she has also appeared in the entirely unrelated music video "Sunburn" by British rock band Muse.

 Film credits include the Channel 4 film Kid In The Corner (1999), about a child with ADHD, and the controversial ITV film No Child of Mine (1997), in which she played a young girl subjected to systematic sexual abuse.

-In 2002, Kinsella appeared as Liz Chambers in ITV1's cop show The Bill, playing a teenage runaway.
-Her character is later the first victim of the original Sun Hill Serial Killer.
+In 2002, Kinsella appeared in ITV1's cop showThe Bill, portraying troubled teenager Liz Chambers.
+Her character later became the first victim of the original Sun Hill Serial Killer, in the biggest storyline in the show, since the Sun Hill Fire.

 Her stage credits include School Play at Soho Theatre (2001) and a rehearsed reading of Skyvers by Barry Reckord at the Royal Court Theatre in 2006.

 Before securing the role of Kelly Taylor in EastEnders, Kinsella had auditioned for the parts of Zoe Slater, Janine Butcher and Sonia Jackson, but was unsuccessful.
 Kinsella completed the first year of a degree in English, Media and Drama at Buckinghamshire New University before joining the cast of EastEnders.
 She joined the show for a brief stint in 2001, before returning as a full-time cast member from 2002 to 2004.
 During her time on the soap opera, Brooke's character weathered prostitution, relationship break-ups and confusion over her sexual identity prompted by a lesbian kiss with Michelle Ryan's character, Zoe Slater.
 The kiss was criticised in the British media as cheap sensationalism and branded as a ratings-stunt.
 Louise Berridge, the one-time executive producer of EastEnders, made the decision to axe Kinsella's character in 2004 to allow further character development of her on-screen best friend, Zoe Slater; however, Kinsella maintains it was a mutual decision between herself and Berridge.
 In March 2008, Brooke said in an interview with Woman magazine that she would love to return to EastEnders at some point.
 In 2018, she helped the writers of EastEnders with a stabbing storyline involving the characters Shakil Kazemi and Keegan Taylor.

 Kinsella and her real-life partner Ray Panthaki (who played Ronny Ferreira in EastEnders) played a heroin-taking couple in director Andrew Jones's film The Feral Generation, which was shot during the period of December 2006 and January 2007 and premiered at the 2007 Portobello Film Festival.
 Her debut novel, Friendship Is A Funny Thing, is awaiting publication.
 She was made an MBE for her work on knife crime in the Queen's Birthday Honours 2011.